benperlmutter/augment-dashboard-to-copilot-metrics/README.md

-# dashboard-scraper
+# Augment Dashboard to Copilot Metrics Converter

-A Python-based metrics scraper for extracting dashboard usage data via authenticated API calls and exporting to CSV.
+A Python tool that extracts usage metrics from Augment's dashboard API and converts them to GitHub Copilot Metrics API format.
+Perfect for organizations migrating from Augment to GitHub Copilot or comparing metrics between platforms.

 ## Features